codepath/android_guides/Room-Guide.md

 ### Define schema locations

 When compiling the code, the schemas for the table will be stored in a `schemas/` directory assuming this statement has been included your `app/build.gradle` file.
-These schemas should be checked into your code based.
+These schemas should be checked into your code base.

 ```gradle